 15. Two Dreadlocks Ponytails

 Embrace your inner child and let her out from time to time by sporting these adorable dreadlocks.
-Simply part your dreads down the middle and tie them in ponytails on either side of your head to create this super cute dreadlock hairstyle.
+Simply tie your dreads in ponytails on either side of your head to create this super cute dreadlock hairstyle.